POST /oauth/tokens

 NameDescription

 codeAuthorization grant flow only.
 The authorization code you received from Zendesk after the user granted access.
-See Handle the user's authorization decision in Help Center
+The code is valid for only 120 seconds.
+See Handle the user's authorization decision in Zendesk help

-client_idThe Unique Identifier specified in an OAuth client in the Support admin interface (Admin > Channels > API > OAuth Clients).
+client_idThe Identifier value specified in an OAuth client in the Zendesk Admin Center (Apps and integrations > APIs > OAuth clients).
 See Registering your application with Zendesk

-client_secretThe Secret specified in an OAuth client in the Support admin interface (Admin > Channels > API > OAuth Clients).
+client_secretThe Secret value specified in an OAuth client in the Admin Center (Apps and integrations > APIs > OAuth clients).
 See Registering your application with Zendesk

 redirect_uriAuthorization grant flow only.
 The redirect URL you specified when you sent the user to the Zendesk authorization page.
 For ID purposes only.
 See Send the user to the Zendesk authorization page